bwrosen20/phase-1-javascript-project-mode/README.md

 <img width="387" alt="image" src="https://user-images.githubusercontent.com/114421657/216102467-a744df83-e9a9-405e-9a1b-603e7bbbb10d.png">

 Click "Ok" to proceed to the app.
+You will see something similar to what is pictured below.
+ <img width="958" alt="image" src="https://user-images.githubusercontent.com/114421657/216104918-f8935317-edec-4bed-81cd-e470ddc1670a.png">

 Welcome!
 Now you can choose to do one of two things.
- -Either vote up your favorite players,
+ -Either vote up your favorite players

+![Voting Gif](https://user-images.githubusercontent.com/114421657/216107204-701cdb7b-6e4c-42f5-bb3c-14f058c0e69e.gif)

  -or input your own player!

- <img width="958" alt="image" src="https://user-images.githubusercontent.com/114421657/216104918-f8935317-edec-4bed-81cd-e470ddc1670a.png">

-![Voting Gif](https://user-images.githubusercontent.com/114421657/216107204-701cdb7b-6e4c-42f5-bb3c-14f058c0e69e.gif)

 ![Submit Gif](https://user-images.githubusercontent.com/114421657/216108874-ea5c0229-9abb-4d88-8ed4-76999cac261f.gif)

+After your player is inputed, their vote counter will begin at 0.
+You can be the first to vote them into the hall!